ttrefoni/DPHPT/README.md

 ### 1.B.ii Identify or Create Docker Image

 #### Option 1: Use an already existing Docker image:
-For example, this is the Docker Hub repository for the LSTM used in the example below, if you pull the below image (, the included Dockerfile will run properly as is.
+For example, this is the Docker Hub repository for the LSTM used in the example below, if you pull the below image in [Part 3B.
+Run Shell Script](#b-run-shell-script), the included Dockerfile will run properly as is.
 <img width="1014" alt="docker_hub_sc" src="https://github.com/ttrefoni/pm25_docker/assets/162225698/0f034105-a20c-45e4-a146-ec8eeb837564">

 #### Option 2: Create your own Docker image